top of page

 Charting your data's journey through regulatory requirements & key privacy fundamentals

 Data mapping is a process that involves identifying, categorizing, and documenting the flow and characteristics of data within your organization.
-It drives you to understand what data you have, how you process it, what privacy risk you are taking on.
-It is an essential step becoming a Privacy Driven Organisation, providing clarity to make decisions about your data.
+It drives you to understand what data you have, how you process it and what privacy risks you are taking on.
+It is an essential step to becoming a Privacy Driven Organization, providing clarity to make decisions about your data.

 Data privacy regulations worldwide demand certain data mapping components and expect you to have them in place.
 There are a number of ways to address these requirements and to ensure that, while you comply with the applicable regulations, your data mapping delivers value company-wide.